-Students enrolled at Rutgers Business School: Undergraduate – Newark (RBS) are expected to maintain the highest level of academic performance.
-Students who fall below a 2.50 cumulative grade point average (GPA) in any given semester will be placed on academic probation or may be subject to academic dismissal.
+Students enrolled in the Rutgers Business School: Undergraduate – Newark (RBS-Newark) program are expected to maintain a high-level of academic performance.
+Should a student’s cumulative GPA fall below 2.5 at any point during their academic career, the student will be placed on academic probation.

-- Students placed on academic probation will not have access to the online web registration system (WEBREG) and must make an appointment with their academic adviser in order to register for courses.
+- Students on academic probation do not have access to the online web registration system (WebReg).
+Students can only register for classes by consulting with their academic advisor.

-The appeal must be written by the student and should be comprehensive: elaborating on nonacademic problems, such as financial, medical, and personal hardships that affected his or her performance during the semester.
-Presenting false or intentionally misleading information in the appeal may result in immediate dismissal of the appeal and/or judicial charges.
+Students dismissed from RBS-Newark may petition the Academic Standing Committee if there are extenuating circumstances that contributed to the student’s poor academic performance.
+The dismissal appeal must be submitted in writing, and be accompanied by relevant documentation to support the letter’s contents.
+The appeal letter should be comprehensive, elaborating on non-academic problems, such as financial, medical, and personal hardships that affected the student’s academic performance during the semester.
+Presenting false or intentionally misleading information in the appeal will result in immediate dismissal of the appeal and/or judicial charges.

 The letter of appeal must include:

-- Circumstances that negatively affected the student’s academic performance during the semester of the dismissal
+- Explanation of the circumstances that negatively affected the student’s academic performance

 - What was done to address these issues, or what is being done if these circumstances are still ongoing

-- Any administrative contact made with RBS, Rutgers, The State University of New Jersey, or any outside office(s) to address these issues, and the outcome of these efforts
+- Any administrative contact made with RBS-Newark, Rutgers University, or any outside entities to address these issues, along with the outcome of these efforts

 - Appropriate supporting documentation

-- Outline of an academic and personal action plan that will be implemented if reinstated to RBS
+- The outline of an academic and personal action plan that will be implemented should the appeal be successful

-The Academic Standing Committee is charged with interpreting and applying the criteria for dismissal in the cases of individual students; the committee constitutes the final authority in these matters.
+The Academic Standing Committee reviews the criteria for dismissal in the cases of individual students; the committee is the final authority in these matters.

 First-Year and Transfer Students With Below 2.0 GPAs Following Their First Semester at RBS-Newark